RobbeW/IW-Python/3.2 - Strings en Comments/description/description.nl.md

-# Herhaling: wat is een 'string'?
+# Herhaling: wat is een 'string' en waarom gebruiken we comments?

 **Woorden in Python**